mhBrice/thesis/article1/article1.md

 noted [@mffp_placettes-echantillons_2016].
 The selected plots included a total of 51 tree species, from which we eliminated introduced and planted species as well as species with a single occurrence, yielding 45 analysed species (Table
 \ref{tab:tabA1.1}).
 Rare species were included in the analyses because even the rarest can contribute to temporal changes; their identity does not bias our analyses and, contrary to mobile species, there is little detection bias in tree surveys.
 Each species was assigned according to their functional traits to one of three species groups of interest: boreal (6 species), pioneer (9 species) and temperate (30 species; see Table \ref{tab:tabA1.1} for details).

 \begin{figure}
 \centering
 \includegraphics[width=0.7\textwidth]{article1/figures/fig1_region.pdf}
-\caption[Locations of the 6281 forest inventory plots in meridional Québec, Canada]{Locations of the 6281 forest inventory plots in meridional Québec, Canada.
+\caption[Locations of the 6281 forest inventory plots in meridional Québec]{Locations of the 6281 forest inventory plots in meridional Québec, Canada.
 Colours delimit the six bioclimatic domains.
 The two southernmost domains (orange) were combined in our analyses.
-The number of forest plots in each domain is written in parentheses.}
+The number of forest plots in each domain is written in parentheses.} \label{fig1.1}
-\label{fig1.1}
 \end{figure}